SEE308 - Electrical Machines and Drives

 |Enrolment modes:||Trimester 2: Waurn Ponds (Geelong), Cloud (online)|

-Campus: 1 x 1 hour class per week, 1 x 2 hours practical and project work per week.
-Students must attend and participate in project and laboratory-based activities for this unit at scheduled sessions on multiple days during the trimester.
+1 x 1 hour class per week, 1 x 1 hour seminar per week, 1 x 2 hours practical and project work per week.
+Students are required to attend and participate in project and laboratory-based activities for this unit at scheduled sessions on multiple days during the trimester.

 Unit Fee Information

 Click on the fee link below which describes you: